-Researchers may use or disclose PHI originating outside of Ontario for research purposes without consent if a REB (or other body Outside of Ontario responsible for approved research) has approved the research.
+Researchers may use or disclose PHI originating outside of Ontario for research purposes without consent if an REB (or other body Outside of Ontario responsible for approved research) has approved the research.

 Yes.
 The Medical Student/Resident is considered to be an agent of the HIC.
-If the Medical Student/Resident wishes to access hospital health records for research purposes, this would be considered a use of the PHI by the HIC for non-health care purposes.
-The Medical Student/Resident is required to obtain REB approval before proceeding with the research, and if express consent of the patients is not contemplated, the criteria for granting a waiver must be met.
+If the Medical Student/Resident wishes to access hospital health records for research purposes, this would be considered a use of the PHI by the HIC for non-healthcare purposes.
+The Medical Student/Resident is required to obtain REB approval before proceeding with the research, and if the express consent of the patient is not contemplated, the criteria for granting a waiver must be met.

 If the Medical Student/Resident develops a research study and creates a database of PHI obtained through the review of patient health records, is the Medical Student/Resident permitted to take the database when he/she leaves the hospital?